When Do You Start Paying Property Taxes On a New Home?

 • Via mail or online portal: Once a year or every six months you can pay your property tax bill directly to the taxing agency.
 This will either be done by writing and mailing a physical check or logging on to an online portal to make a payment.

 • Via an escrow account: When you pay your mortgage each month, you can also put money into an escrow account that will then be used to pay your property taxes.
 The lender will make a tax payment on your behalf using the money in the escrow account.
+Find out more about changing your homeowners insurance with an escrow account here.

 Do you pay property taxes monthly or yearly?